 In many ways re-registration is already a form of revalidation but UKPHR has studied revalidation systems relevant to some other healthcare professionals and concluded that a more formal revalidation scheme is a necessary development.
 This is so that the public, registrants and registrants’ employers and commissioners can continue to be assured that public health professionals who are registered do keep up their knowledge and competence and continue to be fit to practise.

 With this in mind, UKPHR established a task & finish group in the summer of 2015 with a remit to make recommendations to UKPHR’s Board by the summer of 2016 on the design and implementation of a revalidation scheme for all UKPHR’s registrants.

-The next steps involve 6 months of UKPHR raising awareness and communicating revalidation requirements to registrants and stakeholders, followed by a pilot of the scheme for a further 6 months, seeking volunteer registrants who are due to re-register under the current arrangements within the same time frame.
+The next steps involved 6 months of UKPHR raising awareness and communicating revalidation requirements to registrants and stakeholders, followed by a pilot of the scheme for a further 6 months, seeking volunteer registrants who were due to re-register under the current arrangements within the same time frame.
 Following a review of the scheme in light of evaluation of the piloting, it is estimated that the phased introduction of mandatory revalidation will begin in Autumn 2018.

 In April 2017, UKPHR published its guidance on revalidation.
-The following guidance documents have been published.

 In this section of our website you can keep up to date with the work of the task & finish group.
 Click here to read:

 - Terms of reference of the revalidation task & finish group